Are you ready for the ultimate clash between Hive vs Tado?

 Installation and Compatibility

 The setup process for Tado and Hive smart thermostats may differ.
-We figured out that Tado is the easier installation, so it could be a big deal if you’re looking to save money on hiring a professional installer.
-Both these models are compatible with most boiler systems.
+The Tado is easier to install, so it could be a big deal if you’re looking to save money on hiring a professional installer.
+Both models are compatible with most boiler systems.

-On the contrary, installing Hive might take some more effort because, should you go for its wired version, there’s got to be a physical connection between your heating system and this device – which complicates things a little.
+On the contrary, installing Hive might take some more effort because, if you choose its wired version, there has to be a physical connection between your central heating system, which slightly complicates things.

 Hive Pricing & Hive Heating Plus